 So you have emotional baggage — welcome to the club!
-If you're carrying around stresses, anxieties, worries, inner criticisms and negative thoughts, here's how to get rid of them so you can be your best self both in and outside of work.
+If you're carrying around stresses, anxieties, worries, inner criticisms and negative thoughts, here's how to cope with them and get rid of them so you can be your best self both in and outside of work.

 What does it mean to have emotional baggage?